ahmedokka29/Brain-Tumor-Classification-MRI/README.md

 For dataset access, please refer to [Dataset Link](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).

-**All the dataset used in the project are provided and accessible within the link above.**
+**All the dataset used in the project are provided and accessible within the repo.**

 ## Exploratory Data Analysis (EDA)